 It is not a scoop, but eating in the same places as the locals and especially the same products is infinitely cheaper than wanting to eat "like at home" at all costs.
-Going on a trip is also about opening your mind and mouth to new flavours!
+Going on a trip is also about opening your mind and mouth to new flavors!

 Moreover, we sometimes hear that some people prefer to choose "Western" dishes, especially in Asia because they are afraid of being sick....
 But believe me, statistically it's easier to get sick by eating non-local food!
 For example a pizza or pasta with cheese can be risky depending on where you are...
 Yes, cheese is not in local habits and therefore the sales flow is not necessarily very important... and the respect of the cold chain a little uncertain!
-In short, sticking to local products is good for the stomach AND the wallet!
+In short, sticking to local products is good for the stomach, the environnement AND the wallet!

 For excursions try to meet people

 With Benoit we are not big fans of group excursions....
 In general, we prefer to do it ourselves alone and independently, but there are still some visits where having a guide is mandatory / highly recommended.
-In these cases, we try as often as possible to form "our group" in advance with other travellers we had a good contact with and to go "together" to book our tour.
+In these cases, we try as often as possible to form "our group" in advance with other travelers we had a good contact with and to go "together" to book our tour.
 The more people there are, the bigger the "negotiating power".

 Walk... a lot!